arun-guruswamy/word-vault/README.md

 ### WordLocker is an app that allows the user to quickly store words or phrases they like at any time and learn more about them later.

 To do list:
-P7:
+- Fix cutting of long phrases
-- Add secret content easter eggs
+- Add ability to add words from search bar
-- Publish App
+-

 Monetization update:
 - Uncomment premium view